notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * `☐ Don't fill find field in Find dialog with selected word`: when enabled, **Find** command will _not_ replace the **Find What** text with the currently-selected text; when disabled (default), the **Find What** text _will_ be replaced (added v7.8.3)
 * `☐ Use Monospaced font in Find dialog (Need to restart Notepad++)`: changes the font from standard proportional font to a monospaced font in the text boxes in the **Find** dialog; requires restarting Notepad++ to change (added v7.8.1)
-* `☐ Find dialog remains open after search that outputs to results window`: successful file-level searches cause the **Find** window to close; selecting this option keeps the window open always
+* `☐ Find dialog remains open after search that outputs to results window`: successful file-level searches cause the **Find** window to close; selecting this option keeps the window open always (added v7.9)
+* `☐ Confirm Replace All in All Opened Documents`: when enabled, **Replace All in All Opened Documents** will ask for confirmation (added v7.9)

 ### Backup